ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 * [EJS: Greed and Lazy Operators](https://eloquentjavascript.net/09_regexp.html#h_kiECehz+i+)

-### Lookahead y lookbehind
+### Positive Lookahead

-When we look for `X(?=Y)`, the regular expression engine finds `X` and then checks if there’s `Y` immediately after it.
+A positive lookahead has the syntax `X(?=Y)`:

-If it’s not so, then the potential match is skipped, and the search continues **inmediately after the `X`**.
+The regular expression engine finds `X` and then matches only if there’s `Y` immediately after it and the search continues **inmediately after the `X`**.

-See section [Lookahead and lookbehind](https://javascript.info/regexp-lookahead-lookbehind) of the Modern JavaScript Tutorial.
+For more information, see section [Lookahead and lookbehind](https://javascript.info/regexp-lookahead-lookbehind) of the Modern JavaScript Tutorial.

-JavaScript tiene lookaheads:
+Example:

 ```js
         > x = "hello"